×

 5. Orgasm

 Menstrual cramps may be relieved by having an orgasm.
 This is because the uterus contracts during an orgasm and then relaxes.
-This might minimise the severity of menstrual cramps.
+This might minimize the severity of menstrual cramps.

 Similar to physical activity, having an orgasm causes the production of endorphins and other pain-relieving hormones, which makes one feel wonderful.